kemnguyenle/TurEngMix/README.md

 in `results/predictions/` makes `python scripts/report.py` reproduce every results table in seconds on any laptop.
 See the last section of `docs/PAPER_MAPPING.md`.

-**The released file differs from Tables 4 and 5 by fourteen tokens.**
-`normalize_annotations.py` prints the deltas and records them in its report.
-Table 4's `NE = 793` is the 986 NE tokens minus the 193 that are also
-morphologically integrated, which is what its caption alludes to; the rest is `TR` +2, `EN` +1, `TITLE` −7, `PER` +4, `O` +3.

-**Sixty-nine tokens have open annotation questions** — three ill-formed BIO transitions and 66 places where the LID and NER layers disagree about whether a token is part of a named entity, against the rule in §4.1.1 that entity tokens take `NE`.
-They are listed in `data/normalization_report.json` and deliberately not auto-repaired.

-**The test set is 25 documents** (1,373 tokens, 25 of them morphologically integrated), and the paper's Limitations section already says several categories have too few instances for reliable per-category evaluation.
-The four-seed spread in Table 9 is the right thing to read alongside any encoder comparison.

-**`OTHER` has 4 tokens and `I-TIME` has none** in the whole benchmark.
-Per-class figures for the rarest labels should not be read as estimates.

 ## Citation